Chi-chan-Lau/CRAFT/Seed-Driven Community Detection/readme.md

 # Seed-Driven Community Detection

-This module implements the **community detection** phase of the LLM4CTI framework, designed to identify cross-document semantic clusters of security entities (e.g., malware, threat actors, vulnerabilities) within the knowledge graph constructed from CTI articles.
+This module implements the **community detection** phase of the CRAFT framework, designed to identify cross-document semantic clusters of security entities (e.g., malware, threat actors, vulnerabilities) within the knowledge graph constructed from CTI articles.

-LLM4CTI applies a **seed-based OSSE algorithm** to detect overlapping, multi-perspective communities that highlight shared exploit chains, coordinated threat activities, and reusable infrastructure components.
+CRAFT applies a **seed-based OSSE algorithm** to detect overlapping, multi-perspective communities that highlight shared exploit chains, coordinated threat activities, and reusable infrastructure components.

 ---